q3769/semver-maven-plugin/README.md

 A simple Maven plugin that manipulates the local POM version via CLI or scripting, according to the Semantic Versioning 2.0.0 [spec](https://semver.org/).

-Unlike some other Maven versioning plugins, in and of itself, this one does not include or combine any extra functionalities beyond local versioning.
-E.g. There is no interaction with source code or artifact repositories after the version update.
+Unlike some other Maven versioning plugins, this one does not include or combine any extra functionalities beyond local version change.
+E.g. In and of itself, there is no communication with version control system or artifact repositories.

-The project is motivated by the use case of using CICD pipeline code/script to automate a Maven project's version increment, where manual intervention on versioning would only be needed in rare scenarios such as change of major version.
+The motivation of the effort is to facilitate using CICD pipeline code/script to automate versions increments.
+Manual intervention by developers on versioning would only be needed in rare scenarios such as changing the major version.

 The hope of the simple design is a cleaner separation of concerns.
-Instead of rigidly regulating and enforcing a certain portion of the pipeline workflow by going beyond the concern of versioning, this plugin serves as an atomic action that is more robust, flexible, and easier to integrate in a pipeline.
+Instead of going beyond the project versioning concern into regulating the pipeline work flow, this plugin serves as a composable action in whatever work flow code/script you may care to set up.

 ## Get it...